🎨 Page Design

 Overview

-Pet Insurance Quotes is a marketplace where pet owners compare insurance plans from leading providers like Healthy Paws, Embrace, and Nationwide.
-When our team took over the product from its previous owners, we inherited a funnel that had received minimal investment: there was no existing analytics, no prior user research, and no documentation of what was or wasn't working.
+Pet Insurance Quotes is a marketplace where pet owners compare insurance plans from leading providers.
+When our team took over the product, the quote funnel had received minimal investment and lacked the research foundation needed to understand what was or wasn’t working.

 Impact